MuhammadChoudhry21/JavaScript-Projects/README.md

 # JavaScript-Projects
-My Javascript projects in the Javascript Course
+Here are all my Javascript projects in the 'Javascript' Course.